tphinkle/IntroPython_PredictiveModeling/README.md

 7. Open Jupyter notebook by typing `jupyter notebook`
 8. Click on test_notebook.ipynb to open the test notebook
 9. Follow the instructions in the notebook.
 Contact your instructor if there is an error.

-# Convert Jupyter to HTML slideshow
-ipython nbconvert your_slides.ipynb --to slides --post serve